Apple Watch Ultra 3, Series 11 and SE 3 revealed: Hands-on comparisons between Apple’s all-new smartwatch line-up

 But it’s probably battery life that’s going to be the biggest win for those looking to upgrade from previous models.
 The Apple Watch Series 11 finally reaches the holy grail of 24 hours of usage per-charge, up from 18 hours, making it a more realistic proposition when it comes to wearing it not only for daytime use, but for through-the-night sleep tracking too.

-With aluminium and titanium case options on offer, you’ll be able to pick up the Apple Watch Series 11 in Jet Black, Rose Gold and Space Grey colours, with new band and loops in a range of colours, including a refreshed Hermes model.
+With aluminium and titanium case options on offer, you’ll be able to pick up the Apple Watch Series 11 in Jet Black, Rose Gold and Space Grey colours, with new bands and loops in a range of colours, including a refreshed Hermes model.
 It’ll go on sale starting at a $399 price point.

 Apple Watch SE 3